Home » RELATIONSHIPS » Why and How to Read Aloud to Young Children

 Sharing is caring!

 Experts in reading tell anyone who listens that choosing to read aloud to young children – even newborns – is a critical component in helping them learn to read later in life.
-In fact, many reading experts highly recommend that young children have a minimum of 1,000 books read to them before beginning kindergarten.
+These read-aloud tips for parents will help you prepare your young children for success.

+Many reading experts highly recommend that young children have a minimum of 1,000 books read to them before beginning kindergarten.
 Don’t let that number frighten you!
-There are 365 days in every year – so if you read aloud every night for 3 years, you and your child will hit that mark.
-Since most children begin kindergarten at the age of 5 so you have plenty of time – if you start early.
+There are 365 days in every year – so if you read aloud every night for just 3 years, you and your child will hit that mark.
+That gives you plenty of wiggle room for those days no reading gets done.

 Why and How to Read Aloud to Kids